krishsinghhura/boulty/README.md

 3. Click the "Generate" button.
 4. The tool will create a project structure based on your input.
 5. Browse the generated files in the file explorer and view their content in the preview panel.
+6. Download the complete project as a ZIP file using the provided download option.

 ## Contributing